top of page

 Madison Cruickshank - Headshot.jpg

-madison cruickshank, BA (she/her) - RP (ontario), counselling intern
+madison cruickshank, MA (she/her) - RP (ontario), associate counsellor

-Madison is 2SLGBTQ+ affirming and available to clients 16 years of age and older.
+Madison is 2SLGBTQ+ affirming and available to adults residing in Ontario and Alberta.

 Have questions?
 Email Madison.